 What difference is a particular window attachment going to make to the comfort of your home?
 How effective is a magnetic seal or compression seal when used on a storm window?
 We’ll answer these questions in this blog and why Indow decided against magnetic window insulation.

-When Indow first designed our window inserts, we considered putting magnets inside our compression tubing, but we found that a magnetic window insulation created a lot of design flaws.
+When Indow first designed our window inserts, we considered putting magnets inside our compression tube, but we found that a magnetic window insulation created a lot of design flaws.

 -Sam Pardue, Indow Founder